load the data

 geom_hline(linetype = 2, yintercept = 0) +

-labs(color = NULL, y = 'Bias towards previous targets', x = 'Absolute orientation difference, °')+
+color = NULL, y = "Bias towards previous targets",

 #> `geom_smooth()` using formula = 'y ~ x'

-As you can see, when estimated using error corrected for cardinal bias, SD looks “better” in the sense that around zero (where no bias is expected), the SD is closer to zero, and there is also less of a bump around 90°.
+As you can see, when estimated using error corrected for cardinal bias, SD looks “better” in the sense that around zero (where no bias is expected), the SD is closer to zero, and there is also less of a bump around 90° (this bump is probably a result of the large error variability / fewer data points in this dataset).
 Correcting for cardinal biases also reduces the variability of the errors, making the SD effect more pronounced.
+But note also that the confidence intervals in these plots are not quite right as they do not account for between-subject and within-subject variability properly.
+A better approach is to bin the data or to smooth the data by subject and then compute the confidence intervals.
+These approaches are illustrated in vignette('serial_dependence_with_density_asymmetry').